CodyTseng/nostr-relay-tray/README.md

 ## Donate

-If you like this project, you can buy me a coffee :) ⚡️ codytseng@getalby.com ⚡️
+If you like this project, you can buy me a coffee :)

+lightning: ⚡️ codytseng@getalby.com ⚡️

+bitcoin: bc1qx8kvutghdhejx7vuvatmvw2ghypdungu0qm7ds

 ## Icon Attribution